mbaze/Z80-Bits/clever-16-bit-loops.md

 The trick works because `djnz` decrements the B register and tests it for zero.
 The `inc b` instruction compensates for this decrement, except when the correction results in B = 1 before `djnz`.
-Consequently, the loop counter must be biased by 255.
-This is why the valid iteration range becomes 1..65281 (#FF01) instead of the full 1..65536 range.
+This is why the loop counter must be biased by 255.
+Consequently, the valid iteration range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.
 In practice, this limitation is rarely a problem.
-In addition to being both shorter and faster, it also preserves the accumulator.
+In addition to being shorter and faster, this method preserves the accumulator.

-As far as I know, this neat trick was first discovered by Pavel "Zilog" Cimbal around the turn of the millennium.
+To the best of my knowledge, this technique was first discovered by Pavel "Zilog" Cimbal around 2000.